 - Consider the impacts of their activities on the social and environmental sustainability of the communities in which we operate

 Our responsibility is to ensure ethical, environmental, and social standards are maintained and continuously improved throughout our supply chain.
 We acknowledge that we can have a positive influence on our suppliers and contractors and their employees, products and services.

-This Supplier Code of Conduct outlines our commitment to, and expectations of, all organisations within our supply chain.
+This Supplier Code of Conduct outlines our commitment to, and expectations of, all organisations within

 This Code of Conduct applies to all suppliers, contractors and sub-contractors across all areas of Dexus’s operations.

 It aims to encourage, support and, where appropriate, mandate requirements that will assist Dexus and our suppliers to work towards a low carbon future.

 3. Our approach

 Dexus undertakes to work with our suppliers in line with our Sustainable Procurement Policy to minimise any potential impacts from our upstream supply chain.

 From the outset, we will ensure that prospective suppliers understand their responsibilities under this Code and our expectation that they will help us to drive our values, commitments, and objectives through their supply chain.

 Although our service providers vary in size, structure, resources, and expertise, this Code of Conduct rewards and recognises any organisations that present innovative solutions to Dexus.